-Microsoft has started rolling out Windows 10’s Fall Creators Update, but it will be a few months before every PC gets it.
-If you don’t want to wait, you can download the Fall Creators Update from Microsoft right now.
+The Windows 10’s April 2018 Update is now available, but it may be a few months before every PC gets it.
+If you don’t want to wait, you can download the April 2018 Update from Microsoft right now.

 A Warning About Upgrading Early

 It can be annoying waiting months for a big Windows 10 update to reach your PC, but there’s a reason for the delay.
 Microsoft normally ensures the update works on your PC’s hardware and won’t cause any problems before offering it to you via Windows Update.
 If there seems to be a problem on some PCs, Microsoft can pause the update for those PCs and work on fix before continuing it.

 If you choose to skip the orderly rollout, you may encounter problems with the Windows 10 operating system on your PC’s hardware.
 You’re installing a stable operating system, so it’s much less risky than joining the Insider Preview program and using an unstable version of Windows.
 However, there is a risk you could encounter bugs or other issues on your PC.

 Be sure you understand and accept these risks before opting into an early upgrade.
 Microsoft says the below tricks are for “advanced users.”

 Option 1: Check for Updates Using Windows Update

 Starting with Windows 10’s April 2018 Update, you can now initiate the update without downloading any software.